By the time you get out your camera, put on a longer lens and find the right exposure, that bird or dragonfly is probably in another zip code.

 Is there something else that you do to keep your camera “ready for action?”
 If so, please share it with us by leaving a comment below!

-About the Author: Steve Berardi is a naturalist, photographer, computer scientist, and founder of PhotoNaturalist.
-You can usually find him hiking in the beautiful mountains and deserts of Southern California.
+About the Author: Steve Berardi is a naturalist, photographer, software engineer, and founder of PhotoNaturalist.
+You can usually find him hiking in the beautiful mountains and deserts of southern California.